kristianmandrup/ai-app/README.md

 Finally, a `pwa` can be created, installed from repo or uninstalled.
 Just like apps, they can have different registered/custom layouts.
 A pwa is also an app component with an (optional) `install.json` file.

+## Monterey integration

+Ideally we would like a web interface where you can get an overview of registered app layouts and skeletons, pick and choose, then drag into your app to install it which runs the CLI commands underneath, gracefully maintaining and updating all dependencies etc.

 ## Contributing